skarlekar/rambolite/README.md

     scripts/15_install_control_plane_on_controllers.sh

 ## Setup the Kubernetes API Server on the Controllers
 To interact with Kubernetes you will be using the Kubernetes API server.
-Configure kube-apiserver service on the controllers.
+Configure `kube-apiserver` service on the controllers.

     scripts/16_install_kubernetes_api.sh

 ## Setup the Kubernetes Controller Manager on the Controllers
-In Kubernetes the Controller Manager is a daemon uses a **control** loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state
+In Kubernetes the Controller Manager is a daemon uses a **control** loop that watches the shared state of the cluster through the `kube-apiserver` and makes changes attempting to move the current state towards the desired state (ie., it brings up the worker nodes if it fails).